julianeugarten/julianeugarten/publications.md

 ### Peer-reviewed journal articles

+- *A Powerful Hades is an Unpopular Dude: Dynamics of Power and Agency in Hades/Persephone Fanfiction* (forthcoming)
+Solo-authored article in the [Journal of Computational Literary Studies](https://jcls.io/) 2025 issue.
 - *Using Riveter to Map Gendered Power Dynamics in Hades/Persephone Fanfiction* (forthcoming)
 Solo-authored article in [Transformative Works and Cultures](https://journal.transformativeworks.org/index.php/twc), expected publication in the autumn of 2025.
 - [*MythFic Metadata: Gendered Power Dynamics in Fanfiction about Greek Myth*](https://journal.dhbenelux.org/wp-content/uploads/2024/11/8_Neugarten_individual.pdf) (2024)